divriots/whats-new/src/pages/next/vue-markdown-with-layout.md

   label: Read more

 ---
+We just added layout to our

-Building a Vue design system?
-We just made it easier: stay in the mindset and use Vue for your documentation too.
+* Design system in Vue? stay in the mindset and build your doc in Vue
+* use the same script tag than SFC

-Cherry on the code pie: with layout you can quickly write easy-to-digest documentation by adding navigation, logos, and much more.
+With layout you can quickly write easy-to-digest documentation by adding navigation, logos, and much more.